-This post is the first in a series of three posts by Joe España, an Executive Consultant in Forum’s Resource Network and Managing Director of Performance Equations.
+This post is the second in a series of three posts by Joe España, an Executive Consultant in Forum’s Resource Network and Managing Director of Performance Equations.

 In my last post, I outlined the three golden rules of employee engagement.
 In this piece, I’m going to take a look at practical ways that managers can get full engagement from their team.

 Too often managers get caught up in the day-to-day business of managing and prioritising their tasks, but to achieve full engagement from team members, the first-line manager needs to be proactive, exhibiting strong leadership and fostering a positive working environment.
 38% of employees who express confidence in their immediate manager’s credibility are satisfied with him or her.
 Over half of these employees are engaged.